XutaxKamay/Asura/README.md

 - For Windows you need g++ with MinGW installed and meson

 ## How to build
-Clone the repo `git clone --recurse-submodules https://github.com/XutaxKamay/XKLib`.
+Clone the repo `git clone --recurse-submodules https://github.com/XutaxKamay/Asura`.

 Type `meson build;cd build:meson compile` inside the root directory of the repository.

 ## How to use

-- Just include \<repo\>/src in your project and link the a library. (xklib.rel.a or xklib.dbg.a)
+- Just include \<repo\>/src in your project and link the a library. (asura.rel.a or asura.dbg.a)

 ### Warning!!!
 If you want to use the library, for GNU/Linux you'll likely need this Linux kernel patch and recompile your kernel: